-The diskette is extracted by simply pressing the black button with the red LED.
+The diskette is extracted by simply pressing the black button containing the red LED.
 The door will pop up and the diskette will pop out.
-It may now be removed from the drive.
+It may now be removed from the drive and placed back into its storage envelope.

 Diskettes may be inserted or extracted with either the power on or off.
-They should not be removed while in use or anytime the red activity LED is on nor should the door be opened at this time.
+They should not be removed while in use or anytime the red activity LED is on, nor should the door be opened at this time.